-Addit ional Amendments Subject Current Certificate Proposed Restated Certificate Summary of Differences Contracts with Directors and Officers Article VIII No Provision Provisions stating the law regarding contracts with directors, officers and interested directors will be removed because these matters are adequately addressed under Delaware Law.
-This amendment will not have a substantive effect on the rights of stockholders.
+Additional Amendments Subject Current Certificate Proposed Restated Certificate Summary of Differences Contracts with Directors and Officers Article VIII No Provision Provisions stating the law regarding contracts with directors, officers and interested directors will be removed because these matters are adequately addressed under Delaware Law.
 Electronic Transmission of Stockholder Ballot No Provision Article VIII Provision enabling the stockholders to vote on the election of directors by electronic transmission, as permitted under Delaware Law, will be added.
-This amendment will expand the means by which stockholders may vote by enabling them to use electronic ballots in addition to traditional paper ballots.
-Personal Liability of Directors and Indemnification Article IX and Article X Article IX and Article X Provision limiting the personal liability of directors will be updated to eliminate specific exclusions from this protection and provide more generally for such protection as permitted under Delaware Law.
-This amendment will not have a substantive effect on the rights of stockholders or the exculpation rights available to directors. · A provision will be added to permit the indemnification of directors and officers after the individual ceases to be a director or officer of the Company for legal actions relating to their service as a director or officer of the Company, in accordance with Delaware Law.
-This amendment will not have a substantive effect on the rights of stockholders or the indemnification rights available to former directors and officers.
+Personal Liability of Directors and Indemnification Article IX and Article X Article IX and Article X Provision limiting the personal liability of directors will be updated to eliminate specific exclusions from this protection and provide more generally for such protection as permitted under Delaware Law. · A provision will be added to permit the indemnification of directors and officers after the individual ceases to be a director or officer of the Company for legal actions relating to their service as a director or officer of the Company, in accordance with Delaware Law.